ryanbinns/ttwatch/README.md

 $ sudo make install_udev
 ```

 If your system uses `devfs` instead of `udev` (such as FreeBSD), configure as follows.
-Firstly, the following lines to `/etc/devfs.rules`:
+Firstly, add the following lines to `/etc/devfs.rules`:

 ```
 [usb_devices=10]